Pxdarkshadow/Millets_value_chain_platform/README.md

 ## License

-This project is licensed under the [Insert License Name, e.g., MIT License] — see the `LICENSE` file for details.
+This project is licensed under the MIT License — see the `LICENSE` file for details.

 ## Contact

 Created by **Shaun (Pxdarkshadow)**
-Feel free to reach out at [your [email@example.com](mailto:email@example.com)] for questions or collaboration.
+Feel free to reach out at [your [shaunmat13@gmail.com](mailto:shaunmat13@gmail.com)] for questions or collaboration.

 ```